 3. How to dip your Sushi into soy sauce.

-Correct.
-For nigiri, dipping the rice into the soy sauce will make the rice fall apart.
-It’s not how the nigiri is designed.
-The rice is supposed to break apart in your mouth, not on your soy sauce plate.
+Absolutely right.
+For nigiri, dipping the rice into soy sauce can cause the rice to fall apart, affecting the intended dining experience.
+Instead, let the rice break apart in your mouth, not on the soy sauce plate.

 4. What's the point of ginger?